Congratulations to Georges Fouron, Africana Studies, recipient of the Teaching Excellence Award, College of Arts and Sciences.

 session entitled, "English Journal: Meet the Editor."

-Further congratulations to Professor Patricia Dunn who gave the keynote address at the North Carolina English Teachers Association (September 2012).
+Further congratulations to Associate Professor Patricia Dunn who gave the keynote address at the North Carolina English Teachers Association (September 2012).

 Her address, "Multiple Literacies for Writing and Revising Across the Curriculum" included useful and innovative strategies for teaching writing in